Amin Jahan Kohan

-Amin Jahan Kohan (امین جهانکهن; born 7 March 1993) is an Iranian football midfielder who plays for the Iranian club Aluminium Arak.
+Amin Jahan Kohan (امین جهانکهن; born 7 March 1993) is an Iranian football midfielder who plays for the Iranian club Zob Ahan.

 Club career

 Foolad

 Jahan Kohan started his career with Foolad Academy.
 In winter 2011, he was placed on the first team by Majid Jalali.
 He made his debut for Foolad on January 11, 2012 against Mes Sarcheshmeh as a substitute for Hakim Nassari.
 In summer 2014 he joined Fajr Sepasi to spend his conscription period.
 In summer 2015 he moved to Malvan to continue his conscription in Persian Gulf Pro League.
 In winter 2016 he rejoined Foolad and #28 assigned for him.